Sashiko stitching on patches of denim

 Connect with nature through a series of experimental art-making workshops led by Noguchi Educators at nearby Socrates Sculpture Park.
 These workshops are free and open to all ages.
 Children under the age of 18 must be accompanied by an adult.
 Pre-registration is highly recommended, with a limited number of walk-up spots available.
 All participants will be given a free pass to visit The Noguchi Museum after the program.

-On Saturday, July 20, join Noguchi Educator Joseph Tokumasu Field for a workshop experimenting with mending practices such as darning, patch-making, and sashiko stitching.
-Participants will engage in collective storytelling and learn about Toshiko Takaezu’s lifelong practice of healing and restoration, in connection with exhibition Toshiko Takaezu: Worlds Within at The Noguchi Museum.
+On Saturday, July 20, join Noguchi Educator Joseph Tokumasu Field and artist Quinn Chen for a workshop experimenting with mending practices such as darning, patch-making, and sashiko stitching.
+Participants are encouraged to bring their own items to mend, while engaging in collective storytelling and learning about Toshiko Takaezu’s lifelong practice of healing and restoration in connection with exhibition Toshiko Takaezu: Worlds Within.

 America/New_York 07/20/2024 11:00 AM 07/20/2024 01:00 PM Socrates x Noguchi Field Guide: Mending: Making Stories Visible Connect with nature through a series of experimental art-making workshops led by Noguchi Educators at nearby Socrates Sculpture Park.
 These workshops are free and open to all ages.
 Children under the… The Noguchi Museum